By Sarah A. Weddle, Ph.D., BCBA-D, LABA

 Halloween traditions like trick-or-treating and dressing in costume can be extremely entertaining, but particularly challenging for children with autism and related disabilities.
-A child on the autism spectrum may have difficulty understanding abstract concepts such as imaginary thinking, engaging in spontaneous communication, and participating in the social traditions unique to this time of year.
+A child on the autism spectrum may have difficulty understanding abstract concepts, engaging in imaginary thinking, and using spontaneous communication for social interactions with other children.
+This can make participation difficult for social traditions like Halloween.

 Imagine a child with autism being approached by a ghost, witch, or 12-year-old fireman.
 Add to that the pressure that comes with knocking on neighborhood doors and asking for candy.
 How will he or she react?
 Without some preparation, practice, and education around these interactions, the child may become afraid or upset.
 What could have been a fun and exciting experience instead could leave the child in tears.

 Parents and caregivers can proactively make this time of year more enjoyable by introducing children to common traditions and activities.
-You can do so through the use of some of the most common autism interventions (or treatment approaches), including schedules, social stories, modeling, and others.
+You can do so using some of the most common autism interventions (or treatment approaches), including schedules, social stories, modeling, and others.
 [These are all evidence-based interventions recommended in Findings and Conclusions: National Standard’s Project, Phase 2 (National Autism Center at May Institute, 2015).]

 Visual schedules are a great way to make a new experience as predictable as possible for a child on the autism spectrum by offering a preview of new activities and transitions ahead of time.